 The effect of hypoxia was analyzed in different MM cell lines (MM1S, RPMI8226, U266 and H929) in basal conditions and after the treatment with bortezomib, dexamethasone or melphalan.
 The cytotoxicity was analyzed by means of MTT assay.
-Cell cycle and apoptosis studies were performed by flow cytometry.
-Proteomic changes induced after treatment were analyzed under normoxic and hypoxic conditions by western-blotting.
-Gene expression profile of MM1S cells treated with bortezomib was compared in normoxia vs hypoxia using D-chip software.
+Apoptosis studies were performed by flow cytometry.
+Gene expression profile of MM1S cells treated with bortezomib was compared in normoxia vs hypoxia using D-chip and GSEA softwares.
 Genes with expression changes greater or lower than 2 fold in either direction were selected.
 HIF1A and HIF2A knockdowns were performed in MM1S using lentiviral vectors.
 For metabolite collection, samples were re-suspended using HPLC grade water for mass spectrometry and analyzed using a 5500 QTRAP hybrid triple quadrupole mass spectrometer (AB/SCIEX) coupled to a Prominence UFLC HPLC system (Shimadzu).
 A total of 254 endogenous water soluble metabolites were analyzed.

 Hypoxic conditions are essential for drug resistance and glucose utilization.
 These data provide new therapeutic targets and associated biomarkers for the treatment of Multiple Myeloma.